-- Have responsibility for children with SEN in their class. - Focus on the outcomes for the child with SEN in their class. - Are responsible for meeting the needs of the children with SEN in their class by putting in to place the guidance by the SENCo/SENCO on their class provision map, SEN Support plans or target cards and communication passports. - Have high aspirations of all children with special educational needs. - Use B squared where appropriate to plan and assess children with special educational needs. - To liaise with parents of children with special educational needs effectively. - To involve the child in their learning through their communication passport, regularly reviewing their target cards with them and contributing to Structured Conversations. - Set clear targets for children and review them weekly.
+- All staff are aware of the school's SEND policy and the procedures for identifying, assessing and making provision for pupils with special educational needs. - Have responsibility for children with SEN in their class. - Focus on the outcomes for the child with SEN in their class. - Are responsible for meeting the needs of the children with SEN in their class by putting in to place the guidance by the SENCo/SENCO on their class provision map, SEN Support plans or target cards and communication passports. - Have high aspirations of all children with special educational needs. - Use SEN Assessments where appropriate to plan and assess children with special educational needs. - To liaise with parents of children with special educational needs effectively. - To involve the child in their learning through their communication passport, regularly reviewing their target cards with them and contributing to Structured Conversations. - Set clear targets for children and review them weekly. - Class teachers are fully involved in providing high quality teaching, differentiated for individual pupils.
+This includes reviewing and, where necessary, improving, their understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered. - Class teachers are responsible for the progress and development of all pupils including those with SEND. - Class teachers are responsible for setting suitable learning challenges and facilitating effective special educational provision in response to pupils' diverse needs in order to remove potential barriers to learning.
+This process should include working with the SENCO to carry out a clear analysis of pupil needs, drawing on the teacher's assessment and experience of the pupil as well as previous progress and attainment - Class teachers will ensure that any pupil on SEN Support is provided with the required support as outlined in the graduated approach plan and clearly identifies this provision on their class lesson plans for every lesson